sciZer0/7/v/README.md

 * **highly-democratic** (the blockchain has over 1 billion voters EQUALLY owning the blockchain's governance token)
 * **highly-efficient** (the blockchain is tens of times more efficient than even the most efficient blockchains)
 * **highly-ecological** (the blockchain's carbon footprint is minimal in the industry)
-* **with the unique advanced native token** (as its native token the blockchain has the permissionless, cheapest-to-globally-transfer token with  powerfully-decreasing total-supply).
+* **with the unique advanced native token** (as its native token the blockchain has the permissionless, secure, cheapest-to-globally-transfer token with  powerfully-decreasing total-supply).

 This unique advanced native token has the perspective to become the most valuable asset in the financial world.